horia-delicoti/horia-delicoti.github.io/content/about.md

 ## Basic

-I am a results-driven DevOps Engineer with a robust foundation in automation and Linux.
-I excel in enhancing system reliability and operational efficiency through expertise in infrastructure as code and security policy implementation.
-My commitment to continuous learning allows me to adapt quickly to evolving technologies and challenges.
+Passionate DevOps Engineer with 7+ years of experience in automation, Linux, and system reliability.
+I specialise in automating processes, improving infrastructure efficiency, and implementing security policies.
+Certified in Terraform and System Administration, I seek to learn, grow, and stay updated with the latest DevOps tools and best practices.

 ## Skills